 - Report to the main office to sign out if you leave before the conclusion of class.
 Failure to report will result in students not being admitted to their next class without an admit slip.

-- Should weather conditions necessitate the cancellation of classes, information will be given over the following radio stations: CHYM (FM 96.7), CKGL (AM 570), KOOL (FM 105.3), 1090 (AM).
-You may call 519 885 0800 x524, for a recorded message.
+- Should weather conditions necessitate the cancellation of classes, information will be given over the following radio stations: CHYM (FM 96.7), CKGL (AM 570), KOOL (FM 105.3), 1090 (AM) as well as on the WRDSB main website.
 Do not phone the schools.
 If classes are cancelled, make-up classes will be held on the following Tuesday evening.

 - Dress Code – Clothing must be neat, clean and acceptable.
 Offensive attire will not be accepted.
 Shoes are required.